francoisstock/PCBS_project/README.md

 TrialHandler
 ========

-This class is utilised to handle trial sequencing.
-It allows to define the specificities (here the position of the target and its orientation) of each condition in advance of the experiment.
-The position of the gabors are determined using a function (_positionGabors_) that was defined at the beginning of the module and returns n equidistant Gabor patches on an imaginary circle whith a specified radius (here 6 degrees).
-How many trials there is for each condition is specified, and the trials are randomised in advance of running the experiment.
+This class is used to handle trial sequencing.
+It allows to define the specificities (here the position of the target and its orientation) of each condition before running the experiment.
+The position of the gabors are determined using a function (_positionGabors_) defined at the beginning of the module, which returns n equidistant Gabor patches on an imaginary circle whith a specified radius (here 6 degrees).
+The number of trials for each condition is specified (_nTrials/nConditions_), and the order of the trials is randomised.

 targetResponses = []
 for i in range(nConditions):